Innovation-Information-Initiative/Open-Innovation-Dataset-Index/datasets/nber_macrohistory.md

 ---
-contributors: Daniel Feenberg, Jeff Miron, NBER
+contributors:
+- Daniel Feenberg
+- Jeff Miron
+- NBER
 cost: None
 description: 'During the first several decades of its existence, the National Bureau of Economic Research (NBER) assembled an extensive data set that covers all aspects